Joe Jordan: Morton

-Jordan began his professional career in 1968 joining Morton from Blantyre Victoria for £250.
+Jordan began his professional career in 1968, joining Morton from Blantyre Victoria for £250.
 He initially played for Morton part-time.
-His only Morton goal was in the 4–1 home league win versus Partick Thistle on 14 April 1970.
-That win clinched Morton's place in the new 'British Cup' tournament, the Texaco Cup.
-Four days later he was involved in the build up for Bobby Collins' goal, clinching a 2–0 win at Rangers.
+His only Morton goal was in the 4–1 home league win against Partick Thistle on 14 April 1970.
+That win clinched Morton's place in the new Texaco Cup.
+Four days later he was involved in the build-up for Bobby Collins' goal which clinched a 2–0 win at Rangers.

-39-year old Collins was Morton's player-coach.
-He had started his professional career playing for the club Jordan supported as a boy, Celtic.
-Collins in 1962 joined Don Revie's Leeds United for five seasons.
-Revie later described Collins as 'the best signing I ever made'.
+39-year-old Collins was Morton's player-coach.
+He had started his professional career playing for Celtic, the club Jordan supported as a boy.
+In 1962, Collins had joined Don Revie's Leeds United for five seasons.
+Revie later described Collins as "the best signing I ever made".
 As well as his Morton duties, Collins was now also Leeds' scout in Scotland.
 Collins personally recommended Jordan to Revie.
 Revie watched Jordan in Morton's Texaco Cup game at West Bromwich Albion.
-Morton won both legs versus West Brom (2–1 home and 1–0 away), for a 3–1 aggregate victory.
-Jordan described Collins as his 'footballing godfather'.
-Jordan recalled the Rangers game in his book: "I got involved in the move that resulted in a goal for Collins, my hero and, as it turned out, the man who put in the word that carried me to where I wanted to be, at the top of the professional game."
+Morton won both legs (2–1 home and 1–0 away) for a 3–1 aggregate victory.
+Jordan described Collins as his "footballing godfather".
+Jordan recalled the Rangers game in his book: "I got involved in the move that resulted in a goal for Collins, my hero and, as it turned out, the man who put in the word that carried me to where I wanted to be, at the top of the professional game".

-In total Jordan made 12 Morton league and cup appearances.
+In total, Jordan made 12 league and cup appearances for Morton.

 Leeds United

-Aged 18, Jordan signed for Revie at Leeds in November 1970 for £15,000 plus an extra £5,000 dependent on Jordan making Leeds' first-team.
-There was little initial prospect of Jordan making the Leeds first-team, due to the well established, successful Allan Clarke and Mick Jones forward partnership.
+Aged 18, Jordan signed for Revie at Leeds in November 1970 for £15,000, plus an extra £5,000 if Jordan made Leeds' first-team.
+There was little initial prospect of Jordan making the first team ahead of the well-established, successful forward partnership of Allan Clarke and Mick Jones.

 In 1973, Jordan made 16 League starts and scored nine goals.
-However, he was left out of the team that lost the FA Cup final 1-0 to Sunderland.
-He played in the 1973 European Cup Winners' Cup final 1-0 defeat to Milan.
-Jordan scored seven goals in his 25 games in Leeds' 1973-74 League winning team.
+However, he was left out of the team that lost the FA Cup final 1–0 to Sunderland.
+He played in the 1–0 defeat to Milan in the 1973 European Cup Winners' Cup final.
+Jordan scored seven goals in his 25 games in Leeds' 1973–74 League-winning team.

 By 1974, Jordan was Leeds' main target man providing many knock-downs, especially for Peter Lorimer.
-With other Scottish players at Leeds, Jordan formed part of the so-called 'Scottish mafia', alongside goalkeeper David Harvey (1965–1980, 1982–1984), defender Gordon McQueen (1972–1978), midfielder Billy Bremner (1959–1976), left winger Eddie Gray (1965–1983) and right winger Peter Lorimer (1963–1979, 1983–1986).
+With other Scottish players at Leeds, Jordan formed part of the so-called "Scottish mafia", alongside goalkeeper David Harvey (1965–1980, 1982–1984), defender Gordon McQueen (1972–1978), midfielder Billy Bremner (1959–1976), left winger Eddie Gray (1965–1983) and right winger Peter Lorimer (1963–1979, 1983–1986).

-In the 1974-75 European Cup, Jordan scored in the home first-leg wins over FC Zürich (4-1 for 5-3 on aggregate) and Anderlecht (3-0 for 4-0 on aggregate).
-Leeds also eliminated Újpesti Dózsa (5-1 on aggregate) and FC Barcelona (3-2 on aggregate).
+In the 1974–75 European Cup, Jordan scored in the home first-leg wins over FC Zürich (4–1 for 5–3 on aggregate) and Anderlecht (3–0 for 4–0 on aggregate).
+Leeds also eliminated Újpesti Dózsa (5–1 on aggregate) and FC Barcelona (3–2 on aggregate).
 Jordan and Leeds lost the 1975 European Cup final 2–0 to Bayern Munich.

-In Jordan's 135 Leeds league games he scored 39 goals.
+In the 135 league games that Jordan played for Leeds, he scored 39 goals.